gear-foundation/academy/docs/21-program-factory/coding.md

 }
 ```

-The `CodeId` is a hash of the escrow program uploaded into the chain.
-That hash will be used to create instances of escrow smart contracts.
+To create instances of escrow smart contracts, we use the `CodeId`, a hash of the uploaded escrow program in the chain.

 Let's define the functionality of our loan factory program.
 It will deploy an escrow contract and send messages about deposit and delivery confirmation to the escrow.